Slim

 |

-Immediately after the source code has been created it is compiled and subsequently used by the renderer.
+A Slim template document is essentially a Slim appearance with some additional text that describes how Slim should generate its own shader source code file.
+When a node created from the template is attached to an object in Maya and rendered, a temporary source code file is saved in, maya/projects/default/rmanshader/tmp (RAT) maya/projects/default/renderman/untitled/slimshaders/temp (RMS) Immediately after the source code has been created it is compiled and subsequently used by the renderer.
 As the far as the renderer is concerned it is using a "regular" shader.
-The fact that, in most circumstances, the (temporary) shader is result of an artist using a mouse driven GUI to form a shading network of connected "nodes" is of little consequence except that because the shading artist is shielded from the RSL source code they are free to create shading networks that potentially can generate inefficient shaders. |
+The fact that, in most circumstances, the (temporary) shader is the result of an artist using a mouse driven GUI to make a shading network of connected "nodes" is of little consequence except that the shading artist is shielded from the RSL source code.
+Consequently, they are free to create shading networks that can, potentially, generate inefficient shaders. |

 Trust MayaOf course if you are of the opinion that Maya can do everything then...